ethersphere/bee-docs/docs/bee/working-with-bee/staking.md

 ## Neighborhood Hopping

 :::warning
-While you may update your neighborhood freely as you wish, it takes significant time for to fully sync chunks and become eligible for playing in the redistribution game, so it is not advised to hop too frequently.
+There is a 2 round delay (with 152 Gnosis Chain blocks per redistribution game round) every time a node's neighborhood or stake is changed before it can participate in the redistribution game, moreover a node must fully sync the chunks from its new neighborhood before it can participate in the redistribution game, so hopping too frequently is not advised.
 :::

-You can use the option `target-neighborhood` to switch your node over to a new neighborhood.
+You can use the config option `target-neighborhood` to switch your node over to a new neighborhood.
 You may wish to use this option if your node's neighborhood becomes overpopulated.

 ### Checking neighborhood population